PetrJisa/Covid19_SQL/README.md

 1) The countries (and even one cruise ship "MS Zaandam") for which there are no data in the above descriped tables were excluded.
 The excluded items are 'Diamond Princess', 'Kosovo', 'Ms Zaandam', 'Namibia', 'Taiwan*' and 'West Bank and Gaza'

 2) Database index was created in the array (column) _date_, to decrease the execution time of the query that creates the final table.
 It was planned to create also a second database index on the array _country_, however the creation was not successful.
-Even though, I do think the final query execution time got shorter after the index implementation on the column _date_
+Even though, I do think the final query execution time got shorter after the index implementation on the column _date_.
+The query for the index creation can also be found in the attached file **Auxiliary_objects.sql**

 #### Table of optimized keys